Art Jobs

 12. Editor

 An art student with strong language skills and a passion for the written word might consider pursuing a career as an art editor for a magazine, newspaper or publishing company.
 Editors perform different tasks based on the kind of company they work for and their specific editorial position.
 Generally, the job consists of coordinating with writers to draft and develop articles, books, or other kinds of content, fact checking and editing texts, and working with design staff to formulate the layout of published pieces.
 Editorial jobs are available to candidates with bachelor’s degrees, but advanced degrees can certainly provide a leg up when searching for employment.
-It’s not uncommon to find editors with master’s degrees, and aspiring editors with a bachelor’s degree in art might want to consider obtaining an advanced degree in art history or English.
+It’s not uncommon to find full time editors with master’s degrees, and aspiring editors with a bachelor’s degree in art might want to consider obtaining an advanced degree in art history or English.

 Median annual wage: $58,770